Mukilteo Music LLC Studio Policies 2022-2023 Tuition and Materials Fee

 2. Studio Calendar

-The 2020-2021 studio schedule will begin September 7, 2020 and end June 30, 2021.
-The studio will mostly follow Mukilteo school district calendar and will be closed during the following holidays:
+The studio will loosely follow Mukilteo school district calendar and will be closed during the following:

 3. Missed Lessons: